-MCV is thought to be a pervasive feature of Quaternary climate change (Jouzel et al., 2007; Weirauch et al., 2008; Hodell et al., 2015; Sun et al., 2021), but its pacing and amplitude are likely to be influenced by changing orbital and ice sheet boundary conditions.
-MCV can exert an upscale influence on orbital timescales through its effect on ice sheet dynamics (Verbitsky et al., 2018) or atmospheric $CO_2$ by changing carbon storage in the deep sea.
-MCV is also a source of high-freqency variability (noise) on glacial-interglacial timescales that may affect the resonance of internal climate change with external orbital forcing.
-Sediments recovered during Expedition 397 will be important for documenting how orbital and millennial variability co-evolved through the Quaternary and Pliocene (Hodell et al., preprint).
+MCV is thought to be a pervasive feature of Quaternary climate change (Jouzel et al., 2007; Weirauch et al., 2008; Hodell et al., 2015, 2023; Sun et al., 2021), but its pacing and amplitude are likely to be influenced by changing orbital and ice sheet boundary conditions (Zhang et al., 2021).
+MCV can exert an upscale influence on orbital timescales through its effect on ice sheet dynamics (Verbitsky et al., 2018) or atmospheric CO_2 by changing carbon storage in the deep sea.
+MCV is also a source of high-frequency variability (noise) on glacial-interglacial timescales that may affect the resonance of internal climate change with external orbital forcing.
+Sediments recovered during Expedition 397 will be important for documenting how orbital and millennial variability co-evolved through the Quaternary and Pliocene (Hodell et al., 2023).